QRY91/uroboro/README.md

 **Result**: A tool that actually gets used because it respects your time and workflow.

+## 🤖 AI-Collaborative Design

+**Real testimonial from uroboro's developer:**

+> *"I don't even type `uro capture` anymore.
+I just remind my AI assistant to capture work at natural breakpoints - context switches, completed logic blocks, solved problems.
+The AI reads the captures, understands the context, and helps generate much better summaries than I'd write alone.
+It's seamless collaboration through simple CLI design."*

+**Why this works:**
+- **Universal accessibility**: Any AI that can use command line can help
+- **Natural workflow**: Capture at logical breakpoints, not arbitrary timers
+- **Collaborative improvement**: Human domain expertise + AI writing skills
+- **Future-proof**: Works with any LLM, not tied to specific AI services

+The CLI design makes uroboro naturally compatible with AI assistance, creating a feedback loop where better captures lead to better content generation.

 ## 🤝 Contributing

 Found a bug in one of the core commands?
 Want to improve the core workflow?